 Comparisons between a Traditional and a Roth IRA

-You can save your money for retirement in a traditional and a Roth IRA.
+You can save your money for retirement in a traditional IRA and/or a Roth IRA.
 Which method is a better form of investment depends on various criteria.
 The table below highlights some of the similarities and differences between these two options.